mareekoo/ELK-Stack-Project/README.md

 1 CPU
 2 RAM
-It is crucial to make sure both of these VM's are in the same availability Set.
+It is crucial to make sure all of these VM's are in the same availability Set.

 Under Availability Options, we selected 'Availability Set'.

 Clicked on 'Create New' under the Availability set.

-We named it "Web-Set". for both VMs.
+We named it "Availability1" for all VMs.

 Then Save the changes.